MRI Technologist Salary USA (2026): Pay by State, Travel & Shift Premiums

 Pay by state: where MRI techs earn the most

-Location moves the needle more than almost anything else.
+Location changes the number dramatically.
 California leads the country at roughly $120,000, with Alaska, Washington, Oregon and Hawaii all clearing $100,000 — though high living costs eat into that advantage.
 At the other end, several Southern and Midwestern states sit closer to $68,000–$80,000.
-The table below breaks down median MRI pay across key states.

 California and the national median are firm BLS figures.
 Values marked with ~ are estimates derived from BLS state ranges and may vary by metro area and work setting.